-We met with them quarterly to share our growth plans.
-We negotiated a long term contract.
+We met with them quarterly to share our growth plans and negotiated a long-term contract.
 We let them know ahead of time when we couldn’t make our payments.
-And we gave them a catch up plan that would bring out account current.
+And we gave them a catch-up plan that would bring out account current.
 Over time, we were able to gain extended credit and terms that saved us from borrowing the money or worse, trading equity for it.

 Treating your suppliers as partners to save money can work in Alaska!

 3. Put Your Self in the Other Guy’s Shoes.